lukasvasadi/voroscope-server/README.md

 # Voroscope Server

-Voroscope is an automated imaging system based on the Voron V0 3D print build.
-This source code provides the scripts to transmit imaging data from the Raspberry Pi to a remote client.
-It also accespts configuration and coordinate data needed to operate the hardware.
+Voroscope is an automated imaging system based on the Voron V0 3D printer.
+This repo provides the scripts for transmiting image data from the Raspberry Pi to a remote client.
+It also accepts configuration and coordinate (gcode) data to operate the camera and motion system.

 ## Contents